 Like all organizations that provide evaluation services (hospitals, etc), more than one professional is involved in the evaluation process, including people with Masters degrees in psychology who work closely with licensed psychologists to conduct interviews, collect behavioral information and create draft evaluation reports that licensed psychologists rely upon in meeting with you and your child in order to rapidly form responsible professional conclusions about your child’s strengths, weaknesses and needs.
 This licensed psychologist completes the evaluation, generates the final diagnoses and recommendations, and is fully responsible for the content of the evaluation report, but a large part of the evaluation is performed by unlicensed supervisees.
 By dividing up the responsibility for the evaluation in this way, it is possible to perform an excellent, comprehensive evaluation quickly and cost-efficiently that achieves its intended primary purpose: determining whether or not your child is eligible for Medical Assistance benefits due to a mental disability.

-After attempting to deliver the same excellent services in Chester and Philadelphia Counties that my staff and I have been delivering in Bucks, Delaware and Montgomery Counties since 1981, in 2017 we decided to stop trying to work with with the Managed Care company that Chester County has used since 2004, and in August of 2020 we will stop working with CBH in Philadelphia after more than 30 years when they implemented a unique version of IBHS that excluded providers with fewer than 1,000 clients and required all IBHS providers to deliver “group” services, for reasons that remain obscure.
-According to all of Pennsylvania’s contracts with evaluation providers, your child’s intake evaluation to determine his/her need for BHRS/IBHS has to be conducted in 7 days or less.
+After attempting to deliver the same excellent services in Chester and Philadelphia Counties that my staff and I have been delivering in Bucks, Delaware and Montgomery Counties since 1981, in 2017 we decided to stop trying to work with with the Managed Care company that Chester County has used since 2004, and in August of 2020 we stopped working with CBH in Philadelphia after more than 30 years when they implemented a unique version of IBHS that excluded providers with fewer than 1,000 clients and required all IBHS providers to deliver “group” services, for reasons that remain obscure.
+According to all of Pennsylvania’s contracts with evaluation providers, your child’s intake evaluation to determine his/her need for IBHS has to be conducted in 7 days or less.
 Please let us know if a different time table is offered to you.